deluxebrain/til/bash/passing_arguments_through_to_a_command.md

 Theres no real magic to this.
 GNU getopts is POSIX compliant in that it stops processing when it comes across `--`.
 Hence it naturally fulfills the requirements of supporting two sets of arguments (one for the wrapper, one for the command) by separating them using `--`.

+In its current setup (POSIX compliant mode) positional arguments are not supported before the `--`.
+This can be changed by simply throwing it out of POSIX compliant mode via using `-` as the first character in the getopts definition.

 Note that it is theoretically it is possible to get `getopts` to work in this mode ( via an environment variable I have forgotten ).
 However, I could never get it to work.